niplav/site/range_and_forecasting_accuracy.md

 ### For PredictionBook

-As far as I know, PredictionBook doesn't publish the forecasting data over an API.
+As far as I know, PredictionBook doesn't publish its data over an API.
 However, all individual predictions are visible on the web, which means I had to parse the HTML itself using [BeautifulSoup](https://en.wikipedia.org/wiki/Beautiful_Soup_(HTML_parser)).